 - VoIP.
 Both platforms: Skype.
 With earlier versions of Ubuntu, I had a hard time with Skype, but with the latest version as of this writing (10.04) it works like magic. - Twitter.
 Mac: Tweetie.
 Ubuntu: TweetDeck.

-Why: There's not a native client for Linux that even remotely resembles the polish of I've tried everything I can find.
-TweetDeck is not necessarily a best-in-breed Twitter client, but it maximizes well on my Stephenson's terrific In the Beginning was the Command Line all screen, it supports URL-shortening and photo-upload services, and installing Adobe AIR and TweetDeck was a cinch, just a couple of clicks.
+Why: There's not a native client for Linux that even remotely resembles the polish of Tweetie.
+I've tried everything I can find.
+TweetDeck is not necessarily a best-in-breed Twitter client, but it maximizes well on my small screen, it supports URL-shortening and photo-upload services, and installing Adobe AIR and TweetDeck was a cinch, just a couple of clicks.